Cesar-Jim/react-study/src/notes/25-hooks.md

 React.memo():

 - is a Higher Order Component
-- similar to the lifecycle method, shouldComponentUpdate()
+- similar to the life cycle method, shouldComponentUpdate()
 - improves the performance of our functional components
 - available since React 16.6
 - it is like memorizing or keeping information that will not change over time (concept of memoization)
-- premise: if a component doesn't change, it shouldn't rerender
+- premise: if a component doesn't change, it shouldn't re-render
 - React.memo() is ideal for big lists
 - care must be taken since this method will not see nested properties / objects

+useDebugValue():

+- Provides a way to tag our personalized hooks in order to easily find them inside React dev tools